vaibhgupta157/PathCompute/README.md

 PathCompute is developed on top of ODL to represent topology in UI based on information from Link-State database.
 It can be used for calculating constraints based LSPs for RSVP-TE and pushing those tunnels to Path Computation Client.
 It also exposes REST APIs for calculating IGP path between a pair of src and dest.

 # PreRequisites:
+The app is developed using python and require following additional packages to work.\
 apt-get install python-pip\
 pip install flask requests

 # ODL Setup:
+This repo requires additional plugins for bgp, pcep and restconf in opendaylight.
+It is recommended to use Opendaylight Nitrogen release.

 cd karaf**\
 ./bin/karaf\
 feature:install odl-restconf odl-bgpcep-bgp odl-bgpcep-bgp-openconfig-state odl-bgpcep-pcep\